VBPrabhu/open-native/README.md

 #OpenNAtive plugin for Android and iOS 8 Cordova.

 The plugin allows you to open Settings view from Android Cordova application and to open Native App settings view from iOS 8 Cordova application.
-Based on https://github.com/raulduran/VideoPlayer.

 ##Adding the Plugin to your project